Storage & Display of Photographs

 The category of photography, while it sounds specific, can include a vast amount of variables.
-Since the late 19th century, photographs have evolved from Daguerreotypes, to tin types, albumen prints, to silver gelatin prints, and color photographs.
+Since the late 19th century, photographs have evolved from Daguerreotypes to tintypes, albumen prints, to silver gelatin prints, and color photographs.

 In the 19th century, images were often retouched by hand to improve details that were lost in the exposure, or the image improved with the addition of highlights or shadows.
 In the late 19th century, portraits on paperboard were often retouched in charcoal and pastel.
 Prior to color photography, it was common to apply color by hand to photographs.
 In the mid-twentieth century, color photographs were often retouched to disguise blemishes by portrait studios.
-While an image may be initially viewed as a photograph, it should be kept in mind that there might also be work completed be hand to achieve to the desired final image.
+While an image may be initially viewed as a photograph, it should be kept in mind that there might also be work completed by hand to achieve the desired final image.

 Photographs should be handled with care, as their sensitive surfaces can be easily damaged from mishandling.
 Photographs should be stored in a climate-controlled environment, temperature 68-70 degrees.
 The relative humidity should be maintained at the range of 30%-40%.
 Photographs are very sensitive to moisture and should never be stored in a basement.

 Archival polypropylene sleeves are an affordable option to store images.
-The clear sleeves protect the images from direct handling and dust, while accommodating full view of each piece.
+The clear sleeves protect the images from direct handling and dust while accommodating a full view of each piece.
 The sleeved images can be housed in an album or can be placed in an archival box.
 Sleeves can be labeled with the photograph’s information.

 Archival Rag Board Mats

 Made of 100% cotton rag board, photographs can be mounted within a bookmat to allow for extra rigidity to support the print, and it also provides a nice presentation for the piece.
-Collectors and museums often have the mats created in one size and which allows for the pieces to be easily fit and stored together into corresponding sized archival box.
+Collectors and museums often have the mats created in one size and which allows for the pieces to be easily fit and stored together into a corresponding sized archival box.
 The mats can be easily labeled with information about the photograph it houses without having to label the piece itself.

 Given the light sensitivity of photographs, they are often rotated on display.
 Storing them within mats, allows for the works to be easily installed in corresponding sized frames, and put on display.